dlang/DIPs/DIPs/13NNN-WGB.md

 NRVO (Named Return Value Optimization) [1] eliminates redundant copies of objects when objects are returned from functions.
 The converse problem, redundant copies of objects when passing them into functions is only partially resolved by passing them by `ref`.
-In particular, when an object is an rvalue, it is more efficient to move it to the called function rather than passing a copy, because copies tend to be less efficient to create and require an extra destruction.
+In particular, when an object is an rvalue, it is usually more efficient to move it to the called function rather than passing a copy, because copies tend to be less efficient to create and require an extra destruction.
 Similarly, if the argument to a function is the last use of the object, the object can be moved rather than copied.